javalin/website/pages/plugins/javalinvue.md

 These docs are only valid for Javalin 4.X.

 ## How does it work?
-The JavalinVue plugin basically a very specialized templating engine.
+The JavalinVue plugin is basically a very specialized templating engine.
 It finds `.vue` (and optionally `.js` and `.css`) files and glues them together, and serves it all as one big HTML file.
 You start by creating a layout file: